-A limited number of auditors may be permitted in certain courses.
-Before auditing is permitted, approval of the department chair of the graduate program and the instructor of the course must be obtained.
+Auditing a course means participating in the course without receiving credit.
+A limited number of auditors may be permitted in certain graduate courses, with the approval of the department chair of the graduate program and the instructor of the course.
 Individuals holding a baccalaureate degree who wish to audit graduate courses but who have not previously taken work at Adrian College must complete an application as a guest student for such auditing through the Registrar's Office.
 No credit or grades will be given to a student auditing a course.
-Students should check the current catalog for current auditing fee charges.
+Students should check the current catalog for current auditing fees.